scandipwa/scandipwa.github.io/docs/installation/docker/mac.md

     alias frontlogs="docker-compose -f docker-compose.yml -f docker-compose.local.yml -f docker-compose.ssl.yml -f docker-compose.frontend.yml logs -f --tail=100 frontend"
     ```

     Those aliases are required to have all services available at all times.
 Otherwise, if just using `docker-compose` only services defined in `docker-composer.yml` will be available.
 Understand what services are available at all by reading [this part of our documentation](https://docs.scandipwa.com/#/docker/03-services?id=list-of-available-services).

-Mutagen is necessary for Mac platform to improve performance.
+    > **Note**: Mutagen is necessary for Mac platform to improve performance.
 It is used to sync files between the host and docker container.
 There are some points you need to bear in mind while working with mutagen coming soon!

 5. Make sure you have a valid Magento 2 `COMPOSER_AUTH` set.
 This is an environment variable set on your host machine.
 To test if it is set, use: